linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC.md

   * exported attributes:
     * email => mail
     * family_name => sn
-    * name => givenName
+    * given_name => givenName
   * Options/Basic
     * ClientID: linshare
     * Client secret: linshare
     * Public client: Off
     * for LinShare < 5 : Allowed redirection addresses for login: http://linshare-user.local/#!/oidc
-    * for LinShare >= 5 : Allowed redirection addresses for login: http://linshare-user.local/#!/oidc/callback, http://linshare-admin.local/new/#!/oidccallback
+    * for LinShare >= 5 : Allowed redirection addresses for login: http://linshare-user.local/#!/oidc/callback, http://linshare-admin.local/new/#/oidc/callback
   * Options/Security
     * Require PKCE: On

+NB: Prior LinShare 5.0, it was:
+    * name => givenName

 Now you need to save to apply the configuration.
 Hint you will need the Issuer identifier URL for the next step, so grab it